discretize/discretize-guides/cm-guides/revenant/power-renegade/static.md

 - Suggested Boon Duration: `20%`.
 - Suggested Traits:
   - <Trait name="Lasting Legacy"/> to maintain decent party <Boon name="Might"/> if needed.
-  - <Trait name="Vindication"/> to maximize damage on good instability day.
+  - <Trait name="Vindication"/> to maximize damage on good instability days.
-  - <Trait name="Righteous Rebel"/> on bad instability day.
+  - <Trait name="Righteous Rebel"/> on bad instability days.
 - Increase boon duration if you notice downtime in <Boon name="Alacrity"/>.
 -----
 - If <Instability name="Social Awkwardness"/> is present you can share <Boon name="Stability"/> at key moment in the fight via <Skill name="Inspiring Reinforcement" />.